Venetian glass: Cristallo

 Cristallo is a soda glass, created during the 15th century by Murano's Angelo Barovier.
 The oldest reference to cristallo is dated May 24, 1453.
 At the time, cristallo was considered Europe's clearest glass, and is one of the main reasons Murano became "the most important glass center".
 The name arose because it looked like rock crystal or clear quartz, which had long been carved into various types of vessels and small hardstone carvings.
 Rock crystal was said to have magical qualities and in the Middle Ages was often used in Christian religious objects.
 Cristallo became very popular.

-This type of glass was fragile and difficult to cut, but it could be enameled and engraved.
+Cristallo was fragile and difficult to cut, but it could be enameled and engraved.
 Manganese dioxide, a de-coloring agent, was a key ingredient in the secret formula used to make cristallo.
 An easy modification to cristallo made in Murano was to produce a frosted or crackle version.
 The use of "crystal" as a marketing term for glass has continued into modern times, though for at least the last century it has normally meant lead crystal glass of the type developed by Ravenscroft.
 Cristallo could be made extremely thin, thus reducing the remaining hint of color, and the Venetians usually made clear pieces this way.